justinisamaker/isamaker/content/blog/arduino-projection-mapping/index.md

   <iframe width="100%" height="480" src="https://www.youtube.com/embed/yXI83otRqE4?rel=0&amp;showinfo=0" frameborder="0" allowfullscreen></iframe>
 </div>

 The mapping window is tucked away up in the displays menu under the "advanced" option.
 Once that dialog opens, it shows you the raw output of your Resolume composition.
-I mentioned previously that George's MMV pieces showed two different pieces right next to each other as the same source - this is where that comes in handy.
+I mentioned previously that George's MMV pieces showed two different pieces right next to each other as the same source–this is where that comes in handy.
 In the mapping window in Resolume, you can crop out a specific part of the source, and then assign that to a slice.
 This allowed us to load twice as many videos even though Resolume only treated it as one source.
 After the sources were cut out, the only thing left to do was click and drag to start mapping the sources to the projection target.

 ### Displaying the Project
 George and I knew going in that this would be a fancy event, but I think we both underestimated the party that we were in for.
 The event was a veritable who's who of the culinary arts in Chicago.
-I'd be lying if I said I wasn't geeking out when Rick Bayless grated chocolate onto a dessert that he handed me - I definitely fanboy'ed out and mumbled something about also being from Oklahoma.
+I'd be lying if I said I wasn't geeking out when Rick Bayless grated chocolate onto a dessert that he handed me–I definitely fanboy'ed out and mumbled something about also being from Oklahoma.

 All in all, the event went extremely well.
 There were hundreds of people who moved through the room during the night, and we even got a special shout-out in the text messages that the event organizers were sending out during the party.
 People seemed to really enjoy playing with the cupcakes, which definitely caused people to spend more time in the room.